 I grew up in a small town East of Pittsburgh, Pa.
 My grandmother, Mary Belle Knappenberger, a taileress, imparted her love of sewing to me.
 I learned to hand sew and then at age 8 to sew on her Singer treadle machine.
 I made endless doll clothes until I received a Kenmore Sewing machine for my 10th birthday.

-I moved on to sewing my own clothes and went to Kent State University in Fashion Design & Merchandising.
+I moved on to sewing my own clothes.

-We lived in Flint, Michigan after college then moved to Boulder, Colorado.
+I received a Bachelor Degree from Kent State University, Kent, Ohio in Fashion Merchandising and Design.
+After College came marriage, living in Flint, Michigan and then a move to Boulder, Colorado.
 Next came graduate school, starting a family buying our first home and my first loom.
-In Colorado I had wonderful weaving mentors: Clotilde Barret and Maxine Wendler.
-Weaving became a permanent part of my fiber art.
+In Colorado I had wonderful weaving mentors: Clotilde Barret and Maxine Wendler. and creating fabric on the loom became a permanent part of my fiber art.

 In the early 80's we had moved East again to beautiful Chautauqua Lake, NY.
 I started Chautauqua Softgoods a small retail company selling my one of a kind handwoven garments.
-I was a member of the Chautauqua Craft Alliance and participated in the shows at Chautauqua Institution.
+I was a member of the Chautauqua Craft Alliance, participated in local galleries and exhibits and sold in the juried shows at Chautauqua Institution.

 The kids are grown, I have retired from my career as a Clinical Social Worker and we moved to St. Michaels, Md .
 I now have a beautiful studio, the time and endless ideas to pursue fiber art.
-I have 2 floor looms, a Jacquard loom, sewing and embroidery machines and a dye space for creating original garments,
+I have 2 mechanical floor looms, a computerized Jacquard loom, various sewing and embroidery machines and a dye space providing everything I need to create original fiber art.

 Weaving cloth involves measuring the yarn for the warp, sleying and threading the loom, winding on the warp then weaving the cloth with a weft carried by a shuttle.
 The yarn can be fine or heavy in a wide variety of fiber: cotton, silk, wool, tencel, rayon, alpaca, synthetic and many specialty fibers.
-Here I am weaving on the Norwegian made TC1 jacquard loom which is computer driven.
-I use photoshop to prepare my photos and turn them into weave structures for this loom.
+Here I am weaving on the Norwegian made TC1 jacquard loom.

 This is my 48", 12 harness, Macomber loom, made in York Maine.
 The weaving in progress is an afghan of wool/mohair, hand dyed with both natural black walnut and red synthetic dye.
 Ski shuttles carry the weft through the variegated warp.

 I use photo shop to prepare my photos and drawings for the Bernina embroidery software.
-The photos are digitized into stitches and transferred to the embroidery machine.
-An example is butterfly vest.
-The lining is hand dyed, The butterfly and milkweed embroideries were created from photos taken in our garden.
+The photos are interpreted into stitches deciding on color, density, type of stitch and direction....and when satisfactory the design is transferred to the embroidery machine.
+An example is butterfly vest was adapted from a photograph I took in our garden.
+The lining is hand dyed,

 On the right are 2 lengths of handwoven fabric that have been dyed using Shibori techniques.
 The clay piece was dyed with itajima technique.
 The fabric is clamped with shapes which resists the dye from penetrating.
 The blue piece is woven shibori which means design threads are woven extra with the fabric.
 They are then pulled tight, the fabric is dyed and the pull threads are removed leaving a design.